DUNE-DAQ/daq-kube/docs/README.md

 The list of node-ports in use can be found under `dune_daq/node-ports`.
 It contains the exact manifests being run and should thus be the most up to date list of node-ports.

-The cluster also launches an instance of the `tinyproxy` SOCKS5 that can be used to tie into the kubernetes network.
+The cluster also launches an instance of the `tinyproxy` SOCKS5 proxy server that can be used to tie into the kubernetes network.

 ## Repo Layout